department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/va-backed-loans/cash-out-refinance.md

     description: Have an existing VA-backed home loan?
 Find out if you can get a VA-backed IRRRL to help reduce your monthly payments or make them more stable.
   - url: /housing-assistance/home-loans/va-backed-loans/purchase-loan/
     title: Purchase Loan
     description: Looking to buy a home?
-Find out if you can get a VA-backed Purchase Loan and get better terms than with a private lender loan.
+Find out if you can get a VA-backed purchase loan and get better terms than with a loan from a private lender.
   - url: /housing-assistance/home-loans/va-backed-loans/nadl/
     title: Native American Direct Loan (NADL) Program
     description: Are you a Native American Veteran or a Veteran married to a Native American?
-Find out if you can get our NADL to buy, build, or improve a home on Federal Trust Land.
+Find out if you can get a loan through our NADL program to buy, build, or improve a home on Federal Trust Land.
 ---

 <div class="va-introtext">

 Refinancing lets you replace your current loan with a new one under different terms.
-If you want to take cash out of your home equity or refinance a non-VA loan into a VA-backed loan, a Cash-Out Refinance Loan may be right for you.
+If you want to take cash out of your home equity or refinance a non-VA loan into a VA-backed loan, a cash-out refinance loan may be right for you.
 Find out if you can get this type of loan—and how to apply.

 </div>

 <div class="feature">

-### Can I get a VA-backed Cash-Out Refinance Loan?
+### Can I get a VA-backed cash-out refinance loan?

-You may be able to get a Cash-Out Refinance Loan if you:
+You may be able to get a cash-out refinance loan if you:

 -	[Qualify for a VA-backed home loan Certificate of Eligibility (COE)](/housing-assistance/home-loans/eligibility), **and**
 -	Meet your lender’s standards for credit, income, and any other requirements, **and**